-To expand offerings previously available only to enterprise users, the video conferencing app Zoom has rolled out automatic updates with the latest features and security fixes to all users.
+To expand offerings previously available only to enterprise users, Zoom’s video conferencing app has rolled out automatic updates with the latest features and security fixes to all users.

 Automatic software updates are now available for the desktop Zoom client on Windows and macOS, but it is not available for Linux yet.
 Mobile devices can be automatically updated through app stores, ZDNet reported.

-Zoom said automatic updates will be on by default for most consumer users.
-However, users can configure the frequency of updates in Settings, under General where there’s now a checkbox for ‘Automatically keep my Zoom up to date.
+Zoom said automatic updates would be on by default for most consumer users.
+However, users can configure the frequency of updates in Settings, under General, where there’s now a checkbox for ‘Automatically keep my Zoom up to date.

 “When critical security updates are involved, updates will go to everyone,” said Jeromie Clark, a Zoom technical product manager for security and privacy in a blog post.

 The ‘Slow’ option is the default and means less frequent updates with a focus on stability.
 The ‘Fast’ option delivers the latest features and updates as soon as they are available.